Policy last updated

 Role of the school

 Nominate a key school contact for Smile Squad to liaise and work with Smile Squad to assist with planning and delivery of the program.
-This may be your school’s wellbeing lead, assistant principal, leading teacher or other appropriate staff member.
+This may be a school’s wellbeing lead, assistant principal, leading teacher or other appropriate staff member.

 Role of the school contact